-M3 Global Research submits to being subject to the investigatory and enforcement powers of the FTC or any other U.S. authorized statutory body with regards to our self-certification and implementation of the Privacy Shield Principles, and acknowledges the right of EEA and Swiss individuals, under certain conditions, to invoke binding arbitration, at no cost to the individual, in filing a complaint disputing M3 Global Research’s adherence to these practices.
+M3 Global Research submits to being subject to the investigatory and enforcement powers of the FTC or any other U.S. authorized statutory body with regards to our self-certification and implementation of the Privacy Shield Principles, and acknowledges the right of EEA, the UK, and Swiss individuals, under certain conditions, to invoke binding arbitration, at no cost to the individual, in filing a complaint disputing M3 Global Research’s adherence to these practices.

 To clients and partners: